Lil Mama: Controversies

-At the 2009 MTV Video Music Awards, Kirkland went onstage while Jay-Z and Alicia Keys performed "Empire State of Mind".
-While Jay-Z was ending his final verse, Kirkland left her seat in the audience, got onto the stage, and started bobbing her head to the beat.
-Jay-Z was surprised, but continued to perform.
-Right before this moment, Beyoncé had tried to hold her from going up.
-Jay-Z patted Kirkland on the leg to fall back, jokingly telling her, "you T-Paining now," a reference to a similar incident two months earlier when T-Pain jumped on stage with Jay-Z at Summer Jam during his performance of "D.O.A.
-(Death of Auto-Tune)".
-At the end of the performance, Kirkland came to foreground and posed alongside Jay-Z and Keys.
-She later clarified that she "would never ... try to disrespect Jay-Z or take a moment that someone has created and try to relive it.
+At the 2009 MTV Video Music Awards, Kirkland went onstage while Jay-Z and Alicia Keys performed "Empire State of Mind.”
+She later stated that she "would never ... try to disrespect Jay-Z or take a moment that someone has created and try to relive it.
 I'm too original for that and I respect him too much for that."

 On August 11, 2011, Kirkland was a guest on The Breakfast Club.
-While on the air, tensions rose between her and fellow DJ Charlamagne tha God as they exchanged jabs, with Charlamagne bringing up her VMAs incident and the controversy between her and Nicki Minaj.
+While on the air, tensions rose between her and fellow DJ Charlamagne tha God as they exchanged jabs, with Charlamagne bringing up her VMAs incident among other controversies.
 Two more DJs, Angela Yee and DJ Envy, chimed in, discussing her absence from music at the time.
-After some time, Kirkland broke down in tears when her mother's passing was brought up.
-Kirkland crying spawned numerous memes around the internet.
-Five years later, Kirkland returned to The Breakfast Club to explain why she cried, and the DJs and Kirkland exchanged apologies with one another.
+Kirkland broke down in tears when her mother's passing was brought up.
+Kirkland crying spawned numerous internet memes.
+Kirkland later returned to The Breakfast Club to explain why she cried, and the DJs and Kirkland exchanged apologies with one another.

 On March 10, 2016, Kirkland was arrested for driving 38 mph in a 25 mph speed zone with a revoked license.
 The incident took place in Harlem at around 4 a.m.
 Officers conducted an investigation and Kirkland's driver's license was revoked.
 She went on to make a statement apologizing to her family, friends, and fans.